 State CPA societies and individuals may submit nominations for the annual award.
 Self-nominations are not accepted.

-Application: The 2014 AICPA Distinguished Achievement in Accounting Education Award nomination application period is now over.
-Please check back in January 2015 for the next awards cycle.
+Application: The 2015 AICPA Distinguished Achievement in Accounting Education Award nomination period is now open.
+Click to download the Distinguished Achievement Award application.

 Inquiries: Contact Steve Matzke via email or call (919) 402-4682.